Site icon Mailtrap

 Mailtrap also has migration guides if you’re migrating from another solution.
 You can check out how to migrate from SendGrid, Mailgun, Mailchimp Transactional Email, and Amazon SES.
 To migrate smoothly and gradually, you can use the ActionMailer Balancer gem if your app is built in Ruby.

-One of the most important and useful features is the fact that Mailtrap offers separate streams for transactional and bulk emails.
-This helps with maintaining high deliverability rates.
+One of the most important and useful features is that Mailtrap offers separate streams for transactional and bulk emails.
+This helps maintain high deliverability rates.

 Another handy feature is actionable analytics with drill-down reports and helicopter-view dashboards.
 The drill-down reports are available for email categories and mailbox providers.
 You can filter the stats based on categories, providers, domains, and streams.